MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/plan.md

 Like most complex platforms, your SAP digital estate will include three asset categories that should be recognized in your plan: platform, foundational, and workload assets.

-- **Platform assets:** Your SAP platform runs on a collection of dedicated applications, data, virtual machines (and/or servers), and potentially, appliances.
+- **Platform assets:** Your SAP platform runs on a collection of dedicated applications, data, virtual machines or server, and potentially appliances.
 Regardless of what your organization does on that platform, those assets are as defined by SAP deployment requirements.

 - **Foundational assets:** Your SAP platform and the supporting environment are also upheld by a collection of necessary assets like identity providers, networking, operational management tools, and more.
 Azure refers to these assets as foundational utilities, and this articles series will later describe how to deploy of an Azure landing zone to provide them.